-Hardscaping is an attractive option that can create a backyard transformation to not only extend your relaxation zone outdoors, but also increase the value of your home.
+Hardscaping projects are an attractive option that can create a backyard transformation to not only extend your relaxation zone outdoors, but also increase the value of your home.
 Whether you add a simple flagstone patio, or create a complete outdoor living space including a kitchen, dining area and living room around a fire-pit, hardscaping requires planning and research before you start.

 Here are a few tips to help you avoid common hardscaping mistakes and help you create a backyard transformation that you will love for many years to come.